ClusterHQ/flocker/docs/gettinginvolved/plugins/faq.rst

 I get a lot of output in ``journactl`` and it’s very difficult to track what all is happening, is there an easy way to view the logs?
 ---------------------------------------------------------------------------------------------------------------------------------------

-Eliot-tree is the preferred way, but it curerntly does not work due to `a known bug <https://github.com/jonathanj/eliottree/issues/28>`_ .
+Eliot-tree is the preferred way, but it currently does not work due to `a known bug <https://github.com/jonathanj/eliottree/issues/28>`_ .

 Troubleshooting
 ===============